 This header is also used by the TSSF to indicate the missing features that must be supported in PCRF.

-The encoding of the header follows the ABNF as defined in [4].
+The encoding of the header follows the ABNF as defined in IETF RFC 7231 [nr2].

 3gpp-Required-Features = "3gpp-Required-Features" ":" 1#token